Victoria Pendleton: 2001–2008

 Coming back from illness and a knee injury, Pendleton finished second in the sprint at the 2007–08 World Cup meeting in Copenhagen.
-During her build-up to the Olympics, she won two world titles at the 2008 UCI Track Cycling World Championships in the sprint (overcoming Simona Krupeckaite in the final), and the team sprint (with Reade).
+During her build-up to the Olympics, she won two world titles at the 2008 UCI Track Cycling World Championships in the sprint (overcoming Simona Krupeckaite in the final) and the team sprint (with Reade).
 She was also second in the keirin.
-At the 2008 Summer Olympics, Pendleton won the gold medal in the sprint.
+At the 2008 Summer Olympics, Pendleton won the gold medal in the sprint, defeating Anna Meares in the final.
 Her success made her the first British female cyclist to win a gold medal in the sprint at an Olympic Games.
-She defeated Anna Meares in the final, and afterwards, she acknowledged the help that Steve Peters had had on her career since she started working with him.
-Pendleton was critical of the Olympics, after only three medal events in track cycling were available for women, whereas there were seven medal events in the men's Olympic schedule.
-Only one of the women's races was in a discipline that Pendleton competed in, and she said she felt "sick" by the decision, and stated "I think something really does need to be done about that.
-It's just not fair - it wouldn't happen in other sports."
+Pendleton was critical of the Olympics, pointing out that only three medal events in track cycling were available for women, whereas there were seven medal events in the men's Olympic schedule.
+Only one of the women's races was in a discipline that Pendleton competed in, and she said she felt "sick" by the decision.

 In October 2008, Pendleton joined the Sky+HD Trade Team.
-In the 2008-09 World Cup, she won three gold medals at the meeting in Manchester, triumphing in the keirin, sprint and 500 m time trial.
+In the 2008–09 World Cup, she won three gold medals at the meeting in Manchester, triumphing in the keirin, sprint and 500 m time trial.